alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## sunday, 06 july 2025 | 02:14
+## sunday, 06 july 2025 | 02:15
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-07-06, 02:00)
+Weather in Moscow (2025-07-06, 02:15)

 🌡️ Temp: 13.5°C (feels like 13.5°C) <br>
-⛅ Condition: Partly Cloudy <br>
+⛅ Condition: Partly cloudy <br>
-💨 Wind: Light breeze from the SSW at 2 m/s, with occasional gusts up to 3.8 m/s <br>
+💨 Wind: A light breeze from the SW at 2 m/s, with occasional gusts up to 3.8 m/s <br>
 💧 Humidity: 68% <br>
-📉 Pressure: 1015 mb (sea level) <br>
+📈 Pressure: 1015 mb (sea level) <br>
-☁️ Cloud cover: Moderate cloud cover at 56% (clouds are high at 6.9 km) <br>
+☁️ Cloud cover: 56% (clouds are quite high at 6.9 km) <br>
-🌞 UV index: 0 (very low) <br>
 👁️ Visibility: Excellent at 16 km <br>

-✨ Quiet Early Morning <br>
+🌙 Peaceful Early Morning <br>
-A calm and mild early morning under a partly cloudy sky.
-The world is still quiet, with a gentle breeze accompanying the first hints of a new day.
+A quiet, cool start to the day under a partly cloudy sky.
+The world is still, offering a serene backdrop for the very first hours of dawn.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence